Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] A `VPC` endpoint has not been created for Amazon SQS.
 - [x] The RDS security group is not allowing connections from the Lambda function.
 - [ ] The subnet associated with the Lambda function does not have an internet gateway attached.
-- [ ] The subnet associated with the Lambda function has a NAT gateway.
+- [ ] The subnet associated with the Lambda function has a `NAT` gateway.

+### A user has created a `VPC` with public and private subnets using the `VPC` wizard.
+Which of the below mentioned statements is not true in this scenario?

+- [x] The `VPC` will create a routing instance and attach it with a public subnet.
+- [ ] The `VPC` will create two subnets.
+- [ ] The `VPC` will create one internet gateway and attach it to `VPC`.
+- [ ] The `VPC` will launch one NAT instance with an elastic IP.